-On 1 January 2019, AXIS launched a fully collateralized sidecar vehicle, Alturas Re Ltd. The sidecar provides the Group with USD 130 million cover capacity for the insurance and reinsurance risk portfolios through its dual tranches.
-The Series 2019-2 Class A tranche provides USD 75 million of collateralized retrocession support for AXIS Reinsurance's property catastrophe portfolio.
-Both participating notes are due 10 March 2023.
+On January 1, 2019, AXIS launched a fully collateralized sidecar vehicle, Alturas Re Ltd. From January 1, 2020, the sidecar provides the Group with USD 183.2 million capacity for the insurance and reinsurance risk portfolios through its separate tranches.
+The Series 2019-3 tranche provides USD 39 million of collateralized reinsurance support for AXIS Re's property catastrophe reinsurance portfolio from July 1, 2019 to June 30, 2020.
+The Series 2020-2 tranche provides USD 90.2 million of collateralized reinsurance support for AXIS Re's property catastrophe reinsurance portfolio from January 1, 2020 to December 31, 2020.